Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Monarchs have been favored by 9.5 points or more once this season and covered the spread.

-- Old Dominion has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).
+- Old Dominion's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- The Monarchs score six fewer points per game (26) than the 49ers surrender (32).
+- This year, the Monarchs rack up six fewer points per game (26) than the 49ers give up (32).

-- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team records more than 32 points.
+- Old Dominion is 3-0 against the spread and 2-1 overall this season when the team scores more than 32 points.

-- In games that Old Dominion totals over 467.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- Old Dominion is 2-0 against the spread and 2-0 overall when the team churns out more than 467.4 yards.

-- This year, the Monarchs have turned the ball over 19 times, seven more than the 49ers' takeaways (12).
+- The Monarchs have turned the ball over 19 times this season, seven more turnovers than the 49ers have forced (12).

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.